pstringe/Research-Development-and-Applications/Motivation for Meta-Human Programming.md

 PROP : P : 0.6 : T : Criminal processing that does not infringe on the knowledge or  autonomy of an individual is only criminal because the the arbitrary consequences I coded.

 NOTE : P : 0.7 : T : P shall reductively address every negative consequence.
-P has done this intuitively using his [[Logic for Non-deterministic Computation]], specifically the temporal logic.
+P has done this intuitively using his [Logic for Non-deterministic Computation](Logic%20for%20Non-deterministic%20Computation.md), specifically the temporal logic.
 P will begin articulating each of these issues and rejecting explicitly to build up a re-usable meta-representation.

 NOTE : P : 0.8 : T : P shall do this for the sake of optimizing his work.